leonardoestrela1999/react-condition-editor/README.md

 # How I developed this application
+This project was done in the context of [this exercise](https://github.com/salsify/condition-editor-coding-exercise).\
 I chose React simply because it is the web framework I am most familiar with, and because Salsify also uses a JavaScript web framework (Ember.js).

 ## Assumptions